fordplnes/fordplnes/README.md

 <p align="center"> i don't roleplay, so please don't expect me to act in character, thank you.
 </p>

-<p align="center"> fuck off if you make ' i saved the town ' jokes. we don't joke about abusive power imbalances around here.
+<p align="center"> fuck off if you make ' i saved the town ' jokes. we don't joke about abusive power imbalances around here + it's unfunny.

 <p align="center"> i block any bill cosplayers on sight. </p>